Solomon leads UNC Asheville against Longwood - WTOP News

 Asheville, North Carolina; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: UNC Asheville hosts Longwood after Toyaz Solomon scored 34 points in UNC Asheville’s 86-83 loss to the Charleston Southern Buccaneers.
+BOTTOM LINE: UNC Asheville takes on Longwood after Toyaz Solomon scored 34 points in UNC Asheville’s 86-83 loss to the Charleston Southern Buccaneers.

-The Bulldogs are 4-4 in home games.
+The Bulldogs are 4-4 on their home court.
 UNC Asheville is 2-8 against opponents over .500.

-The Lancers have gone 1-1 against Big South opponents.
-Longwood scores 77.3 points and has outscored opponents by 4.0 points per game.
+The Lancers are 1-1 in conference play.
+Longwood is fourth in the Big South allowing 73.3 points while holding opponents to 44.0% shooting.

-UNC Asheville makes 46.5% of its shots from the field this season, which is 2.5 percentage points higher than Longwood has allowed to its opponents (44.0%).
-Longwood averages 77.3 points per game, 2.8 more than the 74.5 UNC Asheville allows to opponents.
+UNC Asheville scores 74.0 points per game, 0.7 more points than the 73.3 Longwood allows.
+Longwood has shot at a 46.5% clip from the field this season, 1.1 percentage points above the 45.4% shooting opponents of UNC Asheville have averaged.

+The Bulldogs and Lancers meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Kameron Taylor is averaging 16.2 points, 6.3 rebounds and 3.3 assists for the Bulldogs.
-Solomon is averaging 18.6 points over the last 10 games.
+TOP PERFORMERS: Daren Patrick averages 2.2 made 3-pointers per game for the Bulldogs, scoring 9.8 points while shooting 38.8% from beyond the arc.
+Solomon is shooting 50.4% and averaging 18.6 points over the past 10 games.

-Jacoi Hutchinson is scoring 12.6 points per game with 2.7 rebounds and 3.1 assists for the Lancers.
-Elijah Tucker is averaging 13.5 points and 5.9 rebounds over the last 10 games.
+Redd Thompson is shooting 36.1% from beyond the arc with 1.5 made 3-pointers per game for the Lancers, while averaging 10.5 points.
+Elijah Tucker is averaging 13.5 points and 5.9 rebounds over the past 10 games.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 72.9 points, 32.6 rebounds, 11.6 assists, 5.0 steals and 2.4 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 75.1 points per game.